-Thai green curry is the most well-known Thai dish outside Thailand.
+Thai green curry is the most well-known Thai food outside Thailand.

-It has a distinct green color that set it apart from Indian curries which are mostly red or yellow.
-As the name implies, this Thai green curry recipe is prepared by using green chili, with a different flavor from the mature red chilies.
+It has a distinct green color that distinguishes it from Indian curries, mostly red or yellow.
+As the name implies, this Thai green curry recipe is prepared using fresh green chilis, making it taste different from Thai red curry paste.

-You need a myriad of spices and some exotic ingredients to prepare the authentic green curry.
-The list of ingredients sounds complicated, but this post will show you how to do it by using the store-bought green chili paste, which will cut down the preparing time by half.
+You need many spices and some exotic ingredients to prepare authentic green curry.
+The list of ingredients sounds complicated, but this post will show you how to do it using store-bought green chili paste, which will cut down the preparation time by half.
 The green chili paste comprises more than ten ingredients, which is quite a time-consuming task to make.

-How to make green curry- A Step by step guide
+A. How to make Thai green chicken curry- A Step-by-step guide

 1. Reduce the coconut milk

 To begin with, pour half of the coconut milk into a pot and simmer it over low heat until it thickens.
-The coconut oil will start to separate from the water phase at this point.
+The coconut oil will start to separate from the water phase.
 Cook until the coconut oil separates from the liquid.
 The oil will form a thin layer on top.

 2. Add the green curry paste

-There are two ways you can do this- mix your own blend of green curry paste get a good quality store-bought curry paste.
+There are two ways you can do this- mix your blend of green curry paste and get a good quality store-bought Thai curry paste.